3 DC-Area Listings to Check Out - Washingtonian

 Price: $1,899,000

 This seven-bedroom, six-bathroom home exudes character throughout its more than 7,300 square feet.
 While the design choices are certainly reminiscent of the past, it’s full of quirky features like a boat bar, built-in record player and tape recorder, and more wallpaper patterns than we could count.
-Plus, it’s got a spacious yard, patio, and two-car garage.
+Plus, it’s got a spacious yard, patio, and a two-car garage.